NumericalMax/Computational-Diabetic-Retinopathy-Detection/README.md

 Remark, that GPU and CPU related proceedings were accomplished on a linux based machine.

 Acknowledgement
-I like to acknowledge Dr. Manfred Liebmann Mention @liebmann from the University of Graz for guiding me through the process of creating this software.
+I like to acknowledge Dr. Manfred Liebmann from the University of Graz for guiding me through the process of creating this software.

 Software Requirements